daedaldan/llm-stereotype-deviation-biases/README.md

 These generated texts are stored in JSON files that are used in the third stage in the pipeline.

-## 3. Pivot Tables and Binomial Tests
+## 3. Pivot Tables, Binomial Tests, Confidence Intervals, and Effect Sizes
 Using the LLM-generated texts, we create pivot tables describing how the distributions of different demographic attributes (e.g., religion, politics) in the texts differ based on the input groups (e.g, gender, race, age) represented by the prompts.

 We then analyze the LLM outputs by looking at two different types of bias: